Our role in community safety

 Actions

-• Police engagement activities – Initiatives that allow residents to engage with police, including the Neighbourhood Policing Forum and Coffee with a Cop
+- Police engagement activities – Supporting initiatives that allow residents to engage with police, including the Neighbourhood Policing Forum and Coffee with a Cop

-• Safety roundtable – With representatives from Port Phillip, Boroondara, Kingston, Monash and Bayside Councils to discuss challenges and collaboration.
+- Safety roundtable – Attended with representatives from Port Phillip, Boroondara, Kingston, Monash and Bayside Councils to discuss challenges and collaboration.

-• Salvation Army Pink Car program – The Pink Car checks in with women to see if they need support, and make sure they get home safely.
+- Salvation Army Street Team – Supporting the Street Team and Pink Car programs.
+Using a mini-bus and Pink Car, the program checks in with women to see if they need support, and make sure they get home safely.
 It operates in the Chapel Street entertainment precinct from 9:30 pm to 3 am on Friday and Saturday nights

 Advocacy